Tupolev ANT-25: Development

 Another widely publicized feat was the Moscow–San Jacinto non-stop flight in a backup aircraft just three weeks after Chkalov's.
 This journey, via the North Pole, covered 11500 km and ended in a dairy pasture outside of San Jacinto, California, after they had encountered fog conditions in San Diego and as far inland as March Air Force base in Riverside.
 The landing site is marked by California State Historical Landmark Number 989.
 The crew, still composed of Gromov, Yumashev, and Sergey Danilin, flew for 62 hours and 17 minutes between 12 and 14 July 1937.
 After landing, the aircraft still had sufficient fuel for approximately 1500 km, enough to reach Panama.
 This would have involved crossing the Mexican border without the permission of FAI sporting officials.

 Gromov became an unofficial Soviet Pilot No. 1, though Chkalov remained the favourite pilot of the Soviet people.
 Joy at the achievements were tempered by Levanevsky crashing on the same route in a brand-new four-engined DB-A.

 The record set by the Soviets was broken by two British Vickers Wellesley bombers which flew from Egypt to Australia in November 1938; a distance of 11523.9 km.
 The USSR did not continue the race as aviation design bureau work was stalled by repression: Tupolev was jailed, and Gromov was also on the brink of arrest.
-Chkalov mysteriously crashed while testing a new fighter on 15 December 1938.
+Chkalov crashed while testing a new fighter on 15 December 1938.

 After Chkalov's death, Usachyov, the Chief of the Aviation Industry Directorate, Belyaikin, the director of the plant where Chkalov's machine had been built, and Tomashevich, the designer, all came under suspicion of sabotage.
 Nikolai Polikarpov escaped arrest.

 The Soviets displayed the ANT-25 flown by Chkalov from Moscow to Vancouver at their pavilion at the 1939 New York World's Fair.